Edinburgh City earned a deserved win in the capital to leave Stirling second from bottom in Ladbrokes League 2 and still without a point this season.

 They went ahead two minutes into the second period when Scott Shepherd scored from the spot after he had been brought down by Kyle Banner.

-In general we struggled to make an impact on the game and City were back in front when Conrad Balatoni headed home a Robbie McIntyre corner.
-It was all over with 18 minutes left when Handling’s shot was turned into his own net by Allan.
+In general we struggled to make an impact on the game and City were back in front when Conrad Balatoni headed home a Robbie McIntyre corner and it was all over with 18 minutes left when Handling’s shot was turned into his own net by Allan.

 Edinburgh City: Antell, Thomson, McIntyre, Black, Balatoni, Laird (Donaldson 90), L Henderson, Shepherd, B Henderson, Handling (Stewart 74), Taylor (Smith 76).
 Subs (not used): Morton (GK), Rodger, Hall, Lumsden.